nexphant/.github/profile/README.md

 ---

-Nexph is a modern PHP runtime and ecosystem built for high-performance, stateful, and long-running applications.
+Nexphant is a modern PHP runtime and ecosystem built for high-performance, stateful, and long-running applications.

 It combines persistent workers, fiber-based concurrency, runtime ownership, resource lifecycle tracking, graceful drain, background processing, and observability into a simple developer experience that still feels like PHP.